AgnesePortera/AgnesePortera.github.io/README.md

 # My Github Page

-This is the implementation of my github page that you can find |[here](https://agneseportera.github.io) .
+This is the implementation of my github page that you can find [here](https://agneseportera.github.io) .

 ## How

 GitHub makes it easy to create personal websites.
 Follow this link - [GitHub Pages](https://pages.github.com/) to know how or follow the steps below.

-If you already have a GitHub profile (obviously)

 * Create a new repo with the name `{username}.github.io`
 * Clone/Fork this repo and copy the files to your newly created repo